 What are Chatbots and How are They Being Used?

-In 2017, many businesses have started using a chatbot to communicate with customers.
+As early as 2017, according to GetVoip, many businesses have started using a chatbot to communicate with customers.
 Companies that use this new feature find that it has helped grow their customer base, as well as their bottom line.
 As you will see, a chatbot has several abilities that allow companies improve their business, and people gain information.

 What are they?